 Answers to the most common questions about product taxonomy, classification standards, and categorization best practices.

-WisePIM uses AI to classify products automatically, saving hours of manual work and reducing categorization errors across your entire catalog.
+WisePIM uses AI to classify products automatically, saving hours of manual work and cutting categorization errors across your entire catalog.